Eerik Idarand

 He started his sporting exercising in 2002, coached by his father Tiit Idarand.
 He is multiple-times Estonian champion in different skating disciplines.
 In 2006 he won Finnish Championships in short track speed skating.
 He has competed at European Track Championships.

-In 2009 he was named as Best Junior Sportman of Kalev.
+In 2009 he was named as Best Junior Sportsman of Kalev.

 In 2010 Idarand won the National Sprint championship on the track.